-- How to add the Appointment-request Widget to your external practice website
+- Adding the Appointment-request Widget to your external practice website

 - The client's experience

-Note: This feature is only available on the Professional Plan.
+Note: This feature is only available on the Plus Plan.

 What is the Appointment-request Widget?

-The Appointment-request Widget is a tool that you can use to connect your online appointment requests to an external website.
-The Appointment-request Widget is used for new clients, and many websites allow the embedding of widgets from other sites.
+The Appointment-request Widget is a tool you can use to connect your online appointment requests to an external website.
+The Appointment-request Widget is intended for new clients, and many websites allow the embedding of widgets from other sites.

 To view your Appointment-request Widget, navigate to Settings > Widget.

-Note: With the Professional Website by SimplePractice, the online appointment request flow is seamlessly incorporated into your website, depending on your account settings, so there won't be any need for embedding the Appointment-request Widget.
+Note: With the Professional Website by SimplePractice, the online appointment request flow is seamlessly incorporated into your website, so there's no need to embed the Appointment-request Widget.
 Learn more about setting up your Professional Website.

 Keep in mind that our Customer Success Team can’t help with troubleshooting non-SimplePractice products.
-If you’re having any trouble with your website management system, please reach out to their support team to best resolve any issues you might have or if you have questions about embedding the widget on your website.
+If you’re having any trouble with your website management system or have questions about embedding the widget on your website, please reach out to their support team to resolve any issues.

 Before diving in, keep in mind that: